HEIGHT & DECAY

 RHANDERS IN HISTORY

 The 18th century was a period of growth in Denmark.
-The increasing world trade flourished and Denmark profited by staying neutral in the many wars between the European powers and was thereby able to ship goods for the various countries.
-Trade at sea also benefited Randers, as the town with its good harbour and connection to inland Jutland via the Gudenå river made it easy to trade via the town.
+The increasing world trade flourished and Denmark profited by staying neutral in the many wars between the European powers and was thereby able to ship goods to different countries.
+Thanks to its good harbour trade by sea also benefited Randers, and the connection to inland Jutland via the Gudenå river made it easy to trade via the town.

 THE ENLIGHTENMENT AND CULTURAL FLOURISHING